George Byer: Biography

 George Byer, born on June 22, 1912, moved to Alaska in 1947, after serving in the United States Army during World War II.
 From 1951, he worked as a mail carrier.
-In 1956, he campaigned successfully to have Anchorage named as "All-America City", and in 1959 he was elected mayor of the city, serving two terms.
-From 1963 to 1966 he sat on Anchorage's City Council, during which time he lobbied to renew Anchorage's "All-America City" status (1965), and launched an unsuccessful bid to bring the 1972 Winter Olympics to Anchorage.
-In 1967, he ran once again for Mayor of Anchorage, but lost to George M. Sullivan.
+In 1956, he campaigned successfully to have Anchorage named as "All-America City".

+in 1959 Byer was elected mayor of the city, serving two terms.

+From 1963 to 1966 he served on the Anchorage City Council, during which time he lobbied to renew Anchorage's "All-America City" status (1965), and launched an unsuccessful bid to bring the 1972 Winter Olympics to Anchorage.

+In 1962, Byer unsuccessfully ran for the Democratic nomination for governor.

+In September 1963, Byer won an election to serve as chairman of a Greater Anchorage Borough if such an office were to be created by concurrent referendum.
+However, Greater Anchorage voters rejected incorporating as a borough, and no such office was created.
+Byer unsuccessfully ran again to hold a prospective chairman office, in December 1963, but lost to John M. Asplund (who was elected to serve as the borough's inaugural chairman).
+In 1967, Byer ran once again for Mayor of Anchorage, but lost to George M. Sullivan.

-In later years, he lived in Hemet, California and was active in efforts to promote world peace.
+In his later years, Byer lived in Hemet, California and was active in efforts to promote world peace.

 Byer died, age 88, of heart disease in Hemet on August 22, 2000.